This page is for social workers who qualified outside the UK, who want to register to work in Wales.

 Completing the internationally qualified application

-If this is your first time registering in the UK, you’ll need to complete the qualification equivalency form.
+If this is your first time registering in the UK, you’ll need to complete the qualification equivalency assessment form and course information form.
+Make sure you complete every section of the forms.
+If we receive an incomplete application, we’ll return it to you.

 Documents

-- provide confirmation that you intend to practise in Wales
+- confirmation that you intend to practise in Wales (we may request further evidence when we process your application)

 Endorsing your application